 You can pass information between two typeforms by following these steps:

-- First things first, you’re going to need both typeforms: the one which will collect the information and pass it on, and the one which will receive the information and make use of it.
+1. First things first, you’re going to need both typeforms: one which will collect the information and pass it on, and another which will receive the information and make use of it.
+You can create both of these typeforms using the New typeform button in your Workspace.

-- With both typeforms created, enable Hidden Fields on the receiving typeform by toggling the Hidden Fields switch at the bottom of the Build panel.
+2. With both typeforms created, enable Hidden Fields on the receiving typeform by clicking or dragging the Hidden Fields icon that appears at the bottom of the Questions menu in the Create panel.

-- When you’re done, hit the Save button to save your Hidden Fields configuration, and then you’re ready to start using these variables throughout your typeform.
-In other words, now you can start Piping the respondent’s name or email into your questions, for example, to create a personalized experience for them, like so:
+4. Now you’re ready to start using these Hidden fields throughout your typeform.
+In other words, now you can start inserting the respondent’s name or email into your questions, for example, to create a personalized experience for them.

-- Once you’ve finished designing the receiving typeform, find the URL at the top of the Share panel and copy it (cmd+C or ctrl+C), as you’ll need this in a later step (on the other typeform).
-Note that this URL should contain a parameter for each of the Hidden Fields you added earlier, e.g. name=xxxxx&email=xxxxx etc.
+5. Once you’ve finished designing the receiving typeform, find the URL at the top of the Live preview panel and click on it to copy it to your clipboard.
+You’ll need this in a later step (on the other typeform).
+Note that this URL should contain a parameter for each of the Hidden Fields you added earlier, e.g. name=xxxxx&email=xxxxx.

 That’s it!
 Now when your respondent clicks the Submit button, they’ll be taken to the second typeform, and thanks to the magic of Hidden Fields and the URL you just constructed, the information collected from the first form will be available in the second form.